niroku — a new implementation of UNVT Portable with JICA, for 2026 (Raspberry Pi OS trixie)

 sudo npm rebuild -g || true

 Note: Global package paths vary by distribution and Node.js packaging.
-On Debian-based NodeSource installs, global modules typically live under /usr/lib/node_modules
+On Debian-based NodeSource installs, global modules typically live under /usr/lib/node_modules.

-so the test harness can authenticate to test devices using the niroku
+For automated testing we use expect to wrap scp and ssh so the test harness can authenticate to test devices using the niroku user with password niroku.
+Example expect one-liners used in testing:

 expect -c 'set timeout 30; spawn scp -o StrictHostKeyChecking=accept-new -o ConnectTimeout=15 ./install.sh niroku@m333.local:/var/tmp/install.sh; expect -re {password:}; send "niroku\r"; expect eof'